Lindsayfield Lodge

 At Lindsayfield Lodge, Carolyn is responsible for managing residents and staff, overseeing day-to-day operations, supervising nursing care, and maintaining strong relationships with external healthcare bodies.
 Her leadership has resulted in consistently high grades for the quality of care provided, underscoring her commitment to excellence.

 Carolyn’s approach to care is deeply rooted in her philosophy of always putting residents first.
 She is dedicated to tailoring individual care to meet each resident’s unique needs, ensuring a personalized and compassionate approach to their well-being.
-Her expertise includes palliative care, wound management, and nutrition, complemented by her strategic thinking, strong leadership, and organizational skills.
+Her expertise includes palliative care, wound management, and nutrition, complemented by her strategic thinking, strong leadership, and organisational skills.
 Carolyn’s approachable nature makes her a respected leader among both residents and staff, fostering a supportive and nurturing environment.

 With her deep commitment to person-centred care and continuous improvement, Carolyn remains a valuable asset to the Lindsayfield Lodge community.